junguler/cygwin-dotfiles/README.md

 # cygwin-dotfiles
-collection my dotfiles using cygwin on windows
+collection my dotfiles for cygwin (on windows)